-Evaluation of the Potential Covalent Binding of Fasiglifam-G to Plasma and Liver Proteins
+Evaluation of the potential covalent binding of fasiglifam-G to plasma and liver proteins

-The potential covalent binding of fasiglifam-G (an acyl glucuronide) to the plasma and liver proteins was evaluated in rats and dogs treated with [14C] fasiglifam.
+The potential covalent binding of fasiglifam-G (an acyl glucuronide) to the plasma and liver proteins was evaluated in rats and dogs treated with [14C]fasiglifam.
 Following a single oral and/or intravenous administration of [14C]fasiglifam to intact rats and dogs, the mean total recovery of radioactivity ranged from 95.9% to 99.3% (Kogame et al., 2018).
 These findings indicate that the administered [14C]fasiglifam was completely excreted in both species.
-No acyl migration of [14C]fasiglifam-G was detected in the plasma and liver of rats and dogs after oral administration of [14C] fasiglifam, and the total radioactivity in the plasma and liver of rats and dogs was extracted completely at an efficiency ranging from 91% to 109%.
+No acyl migration of [14C]fasiglifam-G was detected in the plasma and liver of rats and dogs after the oral administration of [14C]fasiglifam, and the total radioactivity in the plasma and liver of rats and dogs was extracted completely at an efficiency ranging from 91% to 109%.
 In addition, potential covalent binding of fasiglifam and its metabolites to the microsome samples was evaluated.
-In vitro cytochrome P450 and uridine diphosphate glucuronosyltransferase reaction phenotyping studies generated oxidative metabolites (2',6'-dimethyl-4'-[3-(methylsulfonyl)propoxy]biphenyl-3carboxylic acid, T-1676427, and unidentified metabolites) and fasiglifam-G, respectively (Kogame et al., 2018).
-The recovery of the radioactivity through the pretreatment ranged from 98.4% to 104.9%.
+In vitro cytochrome P450 (CYP) and uridine diphosphate glucuronosyltransferase (UGT) reaction phenotyping studies generated oxidative metabolites (M-I, T-1676427 and unidentified metabolites) and fasiglifam-G, respectively (Kogame et. al., 2018).
+The recovery of the radioactivity through the pretreatment ranged 98.4 to 104.9%.

-Evaluation of [14C]Fasiglifam Accumulation in the Plasma and Liver of Dogs
+Evaluation of [14C] fasiglifam accumulation in the plasma and liver of dogs

-Fourteen-day repeat-dose studies were conducted in male dogs at an oral [14C]fasiglifam dose of 200 mg/kg per day.
-The concentration-time

-Concentrations of radioactivity in the plasma and liver after administration of a single oral dose of [14C]fasiglifam in rats and dogs profiles of total radioactivity and fasiglifam after the 14th administration were similar to those after the first, seventh, and 13th administrations of [14C]fasiglifam (Supplemental Fig. 7), suggesting that neither total radioactivity nor fasiglifam accumulated in the plasma during the 14-day dosing period.
+Fourteen-day repeat-dose studies were conducted in male dogs at an oral [C]fasiglifam dose of 200 mg/kg/day.
+The concentration-time profiles of total radioactivity and fasiglifam after the 14th administration were similar to those after the 1st, 7th, and 13th administration of [C]fasiglifam (Supplemental Figure 7), suggesting that neither total radioactivity nor fasiglifam accumulated in the plasma during the 14-day dosing period.